followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/1 Configuration/legend/customizeText.md

 <!--typeFunctionReturnType-->string<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The legend item's customized text.
+The text for the legend item to display.
 <!--/typeFunctionReturnDescription-->